FIWARE/tools.Fabre/README.md

 sudo apt-get install pandoc
 ```

+wkhtmltopdf is needed for pdf conversion.
+It can be downloaded from [wkhtmltopdf](http://wkhtmltopdf.org/)

-Once Pandoc and Drafter are installed, we can download fabre and install it like a PIP package:
+Once Pandoc, Drafter and wkhtmltopdf are installed, we can download fabre and install it like a PIP package:

 ```
 git clone git@github.com:FiwareULPGC/fiware-api-blueprint-renderer.git